containers/ai-lab-recipes/recipes/natural_language_processing/chatbot/README.md

 make FROM=registry.redhat.io/rhel9-beta/rhel-bootc:9.4 bootc
 ```

-Selecting the ARCH for the bootc/Containerfile is simple using the Makefile ARCH= option.
+Selecting the ARCH for the bootc/Containerfile is simple using the Makefile ARCH= variable.

 ```
 make ARCH=x86_64 bootc